The best time to buy property is when you can afford it. Perhaps my belief is not as true for cities that are dying from the inside.

-I bought my house nine years ago (in contract end of 2004) when I just started making enough money to barely buy a single family home.
-If you were to ask me back in 2004-2005 whether I'd be making much less income as a 36 year old, I wouldn't believe it and would probably feel a little depressed as well.
+I bought one of my houses 15 years ago when I just started making enough money to barely buy a single family home.
+If you were to ask me back in 2005 whether I'd be making much less income later in life, I wouldn't believe it.
+I would probably feel a little depressed as well.

 We all think we'll just keep on making more money over time – at least until we reach our peak earnings years in our 50s.
 The reality is that life isn't linear at all.
 Some of us burn out, change industries, go back to school, get married, have kids, experience poor health, or make bad investments.
 We must adopt a savings habit to help buffer when times are lean.

 If you want to buy your first property and can afford to buy, then I suggest you do a lot of research now and buy.
 The most important step is to properly analyze the property's cash flow just in case you have to rent it out.